-- 3. Online Purchases: The organization may use a credit card to purchase the item through an online vendor and have the item shipped.
+- 3. Online Purchases: The organization can use a credit card to purchase the item through an online vendor and have the item shipped.
 Some online vendors (such as Walmart.com) also offer a same day pick up option for items currently available in local stores.
 Same day pick up allows an organization to make the purchase online and specify the name of an individual(s) authorized to pick the item up at their local store.
-In some cases, the individual authorized for pick up would need to have some form of identification such as a driver's license.
-A print out of your online receipt that details the expenditures and your credit card statement will provide the necessary backup documentation. - 4.
+In some cases, the individual authorized for pick up would need to have some form of identification such as a driver's license. - 4.
 Mileage Reimbursement: While gas cards may be convenient, they are not allowed.
-Individuals entitled to mileage reimbursements must follow your organization's reimbursement policy (which may be a per-mile rate or actual costs of travel), including completing the necessary forms/documentation.
+Individuals entitled to mileage reimbursements must follow your organization's reimbursement policy (may be a per- mile rate or actual costs of travel) including completing the necessary forms/documentation.
 Documentation must include at minimum the name of the individual, the date of travel, the purpose of the travel, the start and end locations, and the number of miles traveled.
 As a second option, vouchers or accounts can be set up with taxi services.
+OMB Circular A-87 Appendix B, 43a

-Regardless of the method used to make these small item purchases, adequate back-up documentation, including procurement as applicable, must be on file to prove the expense is reasonable and necessary, allowable, and pre-approved within the grant.
+Regardless of the method used to make these small item purchases, adequate back up documentation must be on file to prove the expense is reasonable and necessary, allowable and pre-approved within the grant.